salesforce bring companies and customers together on the #1 CRM. Sharing the news, events, and innovation you need to change the world for good.

 Once you have granted access to Quolum on Salesforce's website, Salesforce is going to send you back to Quolum's page in Step 1, where you started.
 The Connect button on the Connections card would now say Reconnect.
 Reconnect is used to reauthenticate under circumstances where the access has expired.

 Using the OAuth protocol, Quolum now has delegated access to your Salesforce Workspace.
-The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization of projects, stories, and tasks.
+The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization.
 Later, this data is crunched and available for visualization on the Quolum dashboard.